 Where does forgiving fit in?

-The Bible makes it clear that forgiving others is a God appointed and God-backed plan.
+The bible makes it clear that forgiving others is a God appointed and God-backed plan.
 It is also one of God's survival tools to help us live in this broken world with more freedom, even after we have been badly hurt.
-(I don't use the words "total freedom" because for that we may need to wait for heaven).
+(I don't use the words 'total freedom' because for that we may need to wait for heaven).
 Yes, we are all called to use this difficult survival tool, yet some priests and pastors can urge it at a time, or in a manner, that just leave survivors feeling condemned, paralysed, powerless and more angry.
 Others drop onto survivors this expectation to forgive, but do not give them any practical tools to help them get there.
 We can also make forgiving harder for survivors, if, by our rush to get them to forgive, we have inadvertently minimised the awfulness of the offence, or the damage they still carry, or the degree of difficulty forgiving this will be.
-We can make it harder if we make it seem that they should just forget this and move on or make them feel like a failure for not having already completed their forgiveness journey.
-For ways forward see Appendix A.
+We can make it harder if we make it seem that they should just forget this and move on - or make them feel excessive failures for not having totally completed their forgiveness journey by now.
+See ways forward p 90 -99

 We need to factor in that abuse can leave a legacy that sabotages how they see and tackle things.
 Also, some of them were worked over by demolition experts who intended to leave them feeling so powerless and worthless, or so paralysed by guilt, that they would not speak out.
 If we are uneducated about their wounds or their journeys, or perhaps in some attempt to escape our own discomfort over not being able to easily fix this, we drop more guilt onto them about forgiving, we can unintentionally collude with those same destructive forces from their past.
 We can hinder rather than assist their journey.
-A survivor's story Appendix A shows how one well-meaning minister made her journey to forgiveness so much harder.
-So, for many victims of child abuse, the least helpful tools to encourage forgiving are "ought", "guilt" and "failure" because these, along with "worthlessness", were either a legacy of abuse, or some of the weapons used to control them.
-See alternatives in Appendix A.
+A survivor's story on p 87 shows how one well-meaning minister made her journey to forgiveness so much harder.
+So, for many victims of child abuse, the least helpful tools to encourage forgiving are 'ought', 'guilt' and 'failure' because these, along with 'worthlessness', were either a legacy of abuse, or some of the weapons used to control them.
+See alternatives in App A.

 Help them see we can forgive and still insist an offender is not excused from the legal or other consequences and restrictions that would protect other vulnerable parties.
-Protecting the vulnerable is also a priority of scripture (Proverbs 3:8-9).
+Protecting the vulnerable is also a priority of scripture.
+(Proverbs 3: 8 -9).
 One can forgive the past, but often the need to protect the vulnerable, will necessitate new arrangements into the future.
-See chapter 13 and Appendix A.
+(See p 62, 86.)